Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

 `--cut_right` Moves the sliding window from the front of the read to the tail when assessing read quality.
 If the window reaches quality that is below one of the given thresholds, than the bases in the window and to the right of the window (the front end of the read) will be dropped.

 ## Running Fastp
-1) Create a text file with the list of demultiplexed files:
+1) Create a text file with the list of demultiplexed files.

+generating_fastp_file_list.sh
 ```
 #!/bin/bash